waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.invitation_requested

-A notification of invitation request
+A notification sent to staff users so that they can approve or reject invitation.
+The recipients are active staff users.

 #### Templates